Types of Learning Disabilities and Learning Differences

 Auditory learners prefer to hear the material, instead of seeing it.
 They most likely thrive in lecture settings and can benefit from repeating something out loud.
 Auditory learners may listen to podcasts or YouTube videos as a way of learning deeper.

 Verbal learners will also benefit from saying things out loud.
-Being able to talk through a concept and working in a group are often helpful for those that benefit from verbal methods.
+Being able to talk through a concept and working in a group is often helpful for those that benefit from verbal methods.

 Logical learners are a slightly less known type.
 These types of learners typically excel at math and can perform complicated problems easily.
 They may naturally come up with steps to solve a problem and will be able to carry out that process in the future.
 Logical learners may do well in chess or other games that require reasoning and solving skills.